-As ω_h represents the proportion of general factor variance to total test variance, it directly address the question of how well a one factor model fits the data.
-In addition, ω_h avoids the difficulty introduced by using ω_t (the proportion of all common variance to total test variance) as an estimate of unidimensionality.
+As ω_h represents the proportion of general factor variance to total test variance, it directly addresses the difficulty introduced by using ω_t (the proportion of all common variance to total test variance) as an estimate of unidimensionality.
 In cases where one or more subset(s) of items share group variance that is not fully explained by variance on the general factor among all items, ω_h will be a smaller proportion than ω_t and a much better estimate of unidimensionality.
-In addition, because the relative contribution of the variance of a single item to the total variance decreases as the number of items increases, the asymptotic value of ω_h is
+In addition, because the relative contribution of the variance of a single item to the total variance decreases as the the number of items increases, the asymptotic value of ω_h is

-$$\omega{h{\infty}} = \frac{1'cc'1}{1'cc'1 + 1'AA'1} = \frac{\omega_h}{\omega_t}.$$ (9)
+$$\omega{h{limit}} = (1cc'1')/(1cc'1' + 1AA'1').$$